werNindl/NumSharp/docfx_project/articles/intro.md

 NDStorage is an object which stores the data of a tesor in a single 1D array.
 Since it is a 1D array independend of the tensor dimension NDStorage can be used for all kind of tensors.
 A vector is stored inside a 1D array, a matrix, a 3 dimensional tensor and so on.

 **But hold on!
-How the data comes into this 1D arrayand how we get them back?**
+How the data comes into this 1D array and how we get them back?**

 NDStorage has a property called "shape".
 The shape is a small but important class in NumSharp.
 It stores the dimensions and most important! it determines which element in the 1D array is selected by given indexes.

-To understand the methods for determines 1D internal storage index by NDArray indexes and vice versa we give examples of different tensor types.
+To understand the methods for determining 1D internal storage index by NDArray indexes and vice versa we give examples of different tensor types.

 **Vector**